micropython/micropython/docs/wipy/general.rst

    The GPIO pins of the WiPy are NOT 5V tolerant, connecting them to voltages higer than 3.6V will cause irreparable damage to the board.
-ADC pins, when configured in analog mode cannot withstand volatges above 1.8V.
+ADC pins, when configured in analog mode cannot withstand voltages above 1.8V.
 Keep these considerations in mind when wiring your electronics.

 WLAN default behaviour
 ----------------------